Bit-Quill/opensearch-project-sql/docs/user/dql/functions.rst

 Description
 >>>>>>>>>>>

-Usage: Returns a LONG representing the difference in time for the input arguments arguments.
-It takes an INTERVAL argument which determine the unit of time used to measure the difference and two additional arguments for the start and end times.
+Usage: TIMESTAMPDIFF(interval, start, end) returns the difference between the start and end date/times in interval units.
 If a TIME is provided as an argument, it will be converted to a DATETIME with the DATE portion filled in using the current date.
 Arguments will be automatically converted to a DATETIME/TIME/TIMESTAMP when appropriate.
 Any argument that is a STRING must be formatted as a valid DATETIME.